dhayanesh/dhayanesh/README.md

 ### Hi there 👋
 Introducing myself as Dhayaneshwar, I'm a Master’s student at University at Buffalo (SUNY)- Buffalo, NY pursuing Computer Science and Engineering.
-After completing my undergrad, I worked as a Software Development Engineer (SDE) at Newgen Software Technologies in Full-Stack application development.
+After completing my undergrad, I worked as a Software Development Engineer (SDE) in Full-Stack application development.
 I'm keenly interested in learning new technologies and exploring innovative challenges.

 <!--
 **dhayanesh/dhayanesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.